teledyne-e2v/gst-autofocus/README.md

 	export GST_PLUGIN_PATH=/usr/local/lib/gstreamer-1.0/
 	gst-inspect-1.0 autofocus

-If the plugin failed to install the following message will be displayed: "No such element or plugin 'autofocus'"
+If the plugin failed to install the following message will be displayed: ```No such element or plugin 'autofocus'```

 # Uninstall